Abbas-FathiAzar/floodproofing-highlights-dataset/README.md

 - `LICENSE` – License for reuse (default: CC-BY 4.0, but you can adjust)

 ## Purpose
-This dataset provides concise highlights of the study in formats that are accessible for both humans and AI models.
+This dataset provides concise highlights of the study in formats that are accessible for all.
-It is designed to support AI training, research reproducibility, and easy sharing of key findings.
+It is designed to support research reproducibility and easy sharing of key findings.

 ## Citation
 If you use this dataset, please cite the original article and this repository:
 FathiAzar, A., & De Angeli, S. (2024).
 A micro-scale framework for evaluating the cost-effectiveness of building-level floodproofing measures.
 Journal of Flood Risk Management, 18(3), e70126. https://doi.org/10.1111/jfr3.70126